This article has been significantly updated June 18, to include information from the new PPP Forgiveness Application.

 - The Borrower reduced its FTE employee levels in the period beginning February 15, 2020, and ending April 26, 2020; and

-The worksheet for calculating this is on page 9 of the application and it involves multiple steps.
+The worksheet for calculating the second safe harbor (on page 4 of the application) involves multiple steps:

 FTE Reduction Safe Harbor